TroyonixAI/troyonix-financial-ai/README.md

 ---

-**Built with ❤️ by a founder who believes in transparency, legal compliance, and the power of community.**
+**Built by a founder who believes in transparency, legal compliance, and the power of community.**

 # Open Source Release Structure